nvim-neorg/neorg/README.md

 **Why do we need Neorg**?
 There are currently projects designed to [clone org-mode from emacs](https://github.com/kristijanhusak/orgmode.nvim), what is the goal of this project?
 Whilst those projects are amazing, it's simply not enough.
 We need our _own, better_ solution - one that will surpass _every_ other text editor.
 One that will give you all the bragging rights for using Neovim.
 Here's how we'll do it:
 - Revise the org format - Simple, very extensible, unambiguous.
 Will make you feel right at home.
-Let's be real here, org and markdown have several flaws - ambiguity (tons of it), ugly syntax and the requirement for **complex parsers**.
+Org and markdown have several flaws, but the most notable one is the requirement for **complex parsers**.
-  It's difficult to explain without doing some research, and I really advise educating yourself on just how bad markdown can get - I swear, it's worse than JS.
-What if we told you it's possible to eliminate those problems completely, all whilst keeping that familiar markdown feel?
+  I really advise educating yourself on just how bad markdown can get at times;
+  what if we told you it's possible to eliminate those problems completely, all whilst keeping that familiar markdown feel?

   Enter the .norg file format, whose base spec is [almost complete](docs/NFF-0.1-spec.md).
   The cross between all the best things from org and the best things from markdown, revised and merged into one.
 - Keybinds that _make sense_ - vim's keybind philosophy is unlike any other, and we want to keep that vibe.
-  Keys form a "language", one that you can speak, not one that you need to remember.
+  Keys form a "language", one that you can speak, not one that you need to learn off by heart.
 - Infinite extensibility - no, that isn't a hyperbole.
 We mean it.
 Neorg is built upon an insanely modular and configurable backend - keep what you need, throw away what you don't care about.
 Use the defaults or change 'em.
   You are in control of what code runs and what code doesn't run.